my1396/R-Notes/docs/0200-RMarkdown.md

     ````

   2. Alternatively, use `extra_dependencies` to  list a character vector of LaTeX packages.
 This is useful if you need to load multiple packages:

-    ```markdown
+    ```yaml
     ---
     title: "Untitled"
     output: